iclr-blogposts/2025/_posts/2025-04-28-factual-validation-simplification.md

 <span style="font-size: 20px; font-weight: bold;">Factual Accuracy</span>

 We tested factual accuracy to measure how well the system addressed prompts by integrating all processes, including context retrieval, summarization, and LLM response generation.
-Using the PubmedQA dataset with 1,000 labeled context-question-answer groups, we queried each question and deemed responses correct if they matched the dataset’s answer (yes, no, or maybe) <d-cite key="jin2019"></d-cite>.
+Using the PubMedQA dataset with 1,000 labeled context-question-answer groups, we queried each question and deemed responses correct if they matched the dataset’s answer (yes, no, or maybe) <d-cite key="jin2019"></d-cite>.
 The traditional pipeline achieved 71.7% accuracy, while our pipeline achieved 71.2%, a negligible difference of 0.5%.
 This suggests that summarizing contexts did not hinder the LLM’s ability to generate correct answers.
 Further improvements in prompt engineering or summary generation could potentially surpass the traditional pipeline’s accuracy.

 <span style="font-size: 20px; font-weight: bold;">RAG Effectiveness</span>

 RAG effectiveness was evaluated to determine how well each pipeline retrieved the most relevant context for a given query.
-The PubmedQA dataset contexts were queried using labeled questions, and a retrieval was marked correct if the top result matched the labeled correct context <d-cite key="jin2019"></d-cite>.
+The PubMedQA dataset contexts were queried using labeled questions, and a retrieval was marked correct if the top result matched the labeled correct context <d-cite key="jin2019"></d-cite>.
 The traditional pipeline achieved 99.2% RAG effectiveness, while our pipeline achieved 98.9%, a minor 0.3% difference.
 The minimal reduction shows that summarization and clustering do not compromise retrieval quality.
 Additionally, granting the proposed pipeline access to original embeddings instead of summaries for labeling could eliminate this gap entirely, further reinforcing its effectiveness.

 <span style="font-size: 20px; font-weight: bold;">Storage Efficiency</span>

 We measured storage efficiency by calculating the total size of stored contexts in the vector database (excluding vector embeddings).
 The traditional pipeline required 1,351 KB, whereas our pipeline used only 571 KB, a reduction of 57.7%.
 This demonstrates the significant compression achieved through summarization and clustering.
 The benefits are particularly pronounced in unstructured datasets, where redundant data can be consolidated.
-While PubmedQA is a structured dataset, in more diverse real-world datasets, the proposed pipeline would likely achieve even greater storage savings.
+While PubMedQA is a structured dataset, in more diverse real-world datasets, the proposed pipeline would likely achieve even greater storage savings.
 This reduced footprint allows for the storage of larger datasets and faster query times, providing scalability without sacrificing usability.

 <span style="font-size: 20px; font-weight: bold;">Validity Judgment with Chain of Thought</span>

 In addition to the metrics discussed above, we evaluated the integration of a validity judgment mechanism in both the traditional and proposed pipelines.
-The PubmedQA dataset, designed for direct question-answer accuracy, presents inherent limitations for chain-of-thought reasoning <d-cite key="jin2019"></d-cite>.
+The PubMedQA dataset, designed for direct question-answer accuracy, presents inherent limitations for chain-of-thought reasoning <d-cite key="jin2019"></d-cite>.
 Despite this, the validity judger paired with the traditional pipeline achieved a factual accuracy of 72.4%, demonstrating its effectiveness in assessing and verifying LLM responses.

 When integrated into the proposed pipeline, the accuracy decreased to 68.9%, showcasing areas for refinement in our system rather than inherent shortcomings in the validity judger.
 This drop is attributed to two primary reasons:

 - **Skewed Scoring Distribution**: Validity and importance scores were overly concentrated near 1, limiting their ability to distinguish subtle differences in factual accuracy.
 - **Excessive Context Retrieval**: The RAG system retrieved more context than necessary, introducing noise to the validation process.

-While the PubmedQA dataset was not supportive for chain-of-thought reasoning, the validity judger still demonstrated its capability to decompose LLM responses into granular statements and retrieve relevant contexts for validation.
+While the PubMedQA dataset is not well-suited for chain-of-thought reasoning, the validity judger still demonstrated its capability to decompose LLM responses into granular statements and retrieve relevant contexts for validation.
 These findings demonstrate its potential as a strong component for factual validation, particularly on tasks requiring multi-step reasoning.
 Addressing scoring and retrieval challenges, along with testing on more reasoning-intensive datasets, will likely see significant improvements in both accuracy and efficiency.

 ## Alternative Solution: Statement Extraction

 One of the main limitations of the proposed framework (summarization-based) is the potential loss of important contextual details—particularly concerning in high-stakes domains such as finance, law, or medicine.
 To mitigate this risk and retain comprehensive coverage of critical information, we introduce an Alternative Pipeline that avoids excessive compression by converting the input data into standalone, verifiable statements.
-When a input passage can't safely be condensed, the system simply reproduces statements identical to the source text, thus ensuring no crucial content is omitted.
+When an input passage can’t safely be condensed, the system simply reproduces statements identical to the source text, thus ensuring no crucial content is omitted.
 Rather than aiming for a prescribed compression metric, the pipeline focuses on statement-level extraction, preserving essential facts while eliminating redundancies and inaccuracies.

 <figure style="text-align: center;">
     <img src="{{ 'assets/img/2025-04-28-factual-validation-simplification/alternative.png' | relative_url }}" style="width: 75%;">